| |

 The British Wildlife Photography Awards were established to recognise the talents of wildlife photographers of all nationalities practising in Britain, whilst at the same time highlighting the great wealth and diversity of Britain's natural history.
 The driving motivation to set up the Awards evolved through the nation's growing awareness of the local environment and the need for its protection.

-Now in its fifth year, this highly acclaimed and unique wildlife photography competition has captivated the nation with outstanding and beautiful imagery.
+Now in its seventh year, this highly acclaimed and unique wildlife photography competition has captivated the nation with outstanding and beautiful imagery.
 It is a celebration of British wildlife as well as a showcase for nature photographers, both amateur and professional.

-Wildlife in HD is a special new Award for HD Video and will be awarded to the most inspirational and dynamic film, which clearly illustrates the unique power of moving images as a medium for capturing British Wildlife.
+Wildlife in HD is a special Award for HD Video and will be awarded to the most inspirational and dynamic film, which clearly illustrates the unique power of moving images as a medium for capturing British Wildlife.

 EcoTales Film Festival